cgoncalves94/StarlingBank-Technical-Challenge/Readme.md

 ## Validate the Access Token
 - Go to the Starling Bank Developers Account and refresh/generate a new access token.

+## Prerequisites

+Ensure you have the following installed on your system:

+- Java 21
+- Maven 3.6.3

 ## How to Run

 Ensure you have Java and Maven installed on your system before proceeding.